mendix/docs/content/en/docs/appstore/modules/snowflake/snowflake-edc.md

 To configure connect your Mendix application to Snowflake with the External Database connector, follow these steps:

 1. [Install the External Database connector](/appstore/modules/external-database-connector/#installation).
-If you are using Studio Pro 10.12, please make sure to use latest version 3.0.0 [External Database Connector](https://marketplace.mendix.com/link/component/219862)
+If you are using Studio Pro 10.12, please make sure to use the latest version 3.0.0 [External Database Connector](https://marketplace.mendix.com/link/component/219862).
 2. Run the [Connect to Database wizard](/appstore/modules/external-database-connector/#configuration) and select **Snowflake** as the database type.
 3. Provide a name for the database connection document.
 4. Provide connection details that can be used to access Snowflake.
 You can either provide a connection string, or enter connection details.
 If you enter connection details, a constant with a connection string will be created based on your connection details.